Skip to main content

 Legislative and Policy Perspectives

 Senator Charles Perry, an author of the original hemp bill, expressed disappointment with the industry’s exploitation of legal loopholes to produce intoxicating products.
 He emphasized the need for a simple regulatory approach rather than chasing ever-evolving chemical formulations.
 Perry suggested that the Texas Compassionate Use Program is a more controlled environment for THC products, ensuring safety and integrity in the supply chain.
 It is clear that he wants to establish one or two preferred providers for cannabinoids under TCUP.
-However he could not articulate a clear vision as it seemed to dawn on him that if they made hemp based products illegals that he will be handling new business to the cartels and other criminal types and undo the good work done to date while opening the market to those that would use fentanyl.
+However, he could not articulate a clear vision as it seemed to dawn on him that if they made hemp-based products illegal he would be handling new business to the cartels and other criminal types and undo the good work done to date while opening the market to those that would use fentanyl.
 Finally, he also reluctantly acknowledged the negative impact of these legal ambiguities on the agricultural industry’s focus on hemp fiber production.

 Senator Jose Menendez pointed out the legalization of hemp with the lack of distinguishable testing methods, made prosecution nearly impossible.
 This sentiment was echoed by law enforcement officials who highlighted the difficulties enforcement under the current legal framework.